gabrieldim/gabrieldim/README.md

 ### I'm currently third year at the Faculty Of Computer Science and Engineering.
 My direction is software engineering and information systems.

 - 🌱 I’m currently working on a few new repos.
-Also, I'm learning about React and Bootstrap.
+Also, I'm learning about React.
 - 📫 How to reach me: ig: <b>📷 [instagram][instagram] **|**  👔 [linkedin][linkedin]</b>
 - ⚡ Fun fact: <b> for me, Spring Boot > .NET 😉 </b>